AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/dynamics-finance-operations-modules.md

 ## Create a connection

-To create a connection for your Microsoft Dynamics 365 Finance and Operations modules modules:
+To create a connection for your Microsoft Dynamics 365 Finance and Operations modules:

 1. In any Microsoft Dynamics 365 Finance and Operations module, click **[!UICONTROL Add]** next to the Connection box.